BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 ### Baseline Model

 As a first step, I will build a classification model to determine the probability of a future match, based on the speed-dating data.
 I decided to go for neural nets using Tensorflow/Keras.
-This framework will also serve for the privacy computation.
+I have made a two-step a train/test split of the dataset.
+The frist step is an 70-30% division of the dataset.
+The second step is a split of the 70% part into 80-20% parts.
+This way, we have a train-validation-test sets for our modelization.
+Classical!

+Some processinng are performed.

+The basic model I have built is a simple neural network with 3 dense hidden layers (64, 128 and 256 neurons) and 1 sigmoid activation layer as the output.

 The best model computation run on this dataset gives 87% in predictive accuracy.
 While, the main purpose of this post is not about improving the accuracy score of this dataset, we will try to achieve a 90% accuracy score for the match variable.

-The model architecture is shown below:

 ### Learning privately from the data